hashcloak/plonky2-merkle-trees/src/mmr/README.md

 ### "MMR proof"

 A proof for this type of tree consists of the following:
-1. A Merkle proof for the leaf wrt its subtree
+1. A Merkle proof for the leaf w.r.t its subtree
 2. A list of all the peaks in the MMR

 A proof is valid if:
-- The Merkle proof checks out
+- The (subtree) Merkle proof checks out
 - The resulting hash of the Merkle proof is contained in the list of peaks
 - Hashing the peaks together leads to MMR root